andrefcgoncalves/rss-feeder/chrome-extension/README.md

 ## Features

 - 🖱️ One-click sharing from any webpage
-- 🔒 Secure API token storage
+- 🔒 Pre-configured with SmartFeed endpoint
-- ⚙️ Easy configuration interface
+- ⚙️ Simple API token configuration
 - ✅ Visual feedback for successful/failed shares
 - 🚫 Automatic filtering of non-shareable pages